shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/DCMI/DCMI_SnapshotMode/readme.txt

 @par Example Description

-This example provides a short description of how to use the DCMI to interface with a camera module, capture a single image in Camera Frame Buffer (320x240 in RGB565) and once full frame camera is captured display it on the LCD in ARGB8888 format.
+This example provides a short description of how to use the DCMI to interface with a camera module and display in snapshot mode the picture on LCD.

+This example captures a single image in Camera Frame Buffer (320x240 in RGB565) and once full frame camera is captured display it on the LCD in ARGB8888 format.

 At the beginning of the main program the HAL_Init() function is called to reset